iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 \end{aligned}
 $$

-Take note that, there is a slight difference in the subscript, and the equality is that:
+take note that, there is a slight difference in the subscript, and the equality is that:

 $$
 p_{X, Y}(x, y) = p_{X|Y}(y|x)p_X(x).
 $$

-The formlas of conditional distribution for random variable that is continuous and discrete variables are the same.
+The formulas of conditional distribution for random variable that is continuous and discrete variables are the same.

 ---
 ### **Marginal Distributions**